bmoreonrails/rails_tutorial/_chapters/chapter_10.md

 {% list %}
   1. In your text editor, open `app/views/books/show.html.erb`.

   1. Let's start by showing how many reviews the book has.
-Add the following line to the end of the file:
+Add the following line before the "Edit book" link:

       ```erb
       <p> Number of reviews: <%= @book.reviews.count %> </p>